flim-labs/spectroscopy-py/docs/v1.1/index.md

     <img src="../assets/images/icons/sync_selection.PNG" alt="Sync selection" width="100%">
 </div><br>

-Just below the channel selection section, you'll find buttons for selecting the type of sync port to use and its respective sequence.
+Just below the channels section, you'll find buttons for selecting the type of sync port to use.
 By choosing Sync In, you'll automatically start the process to measure your laser's frequency.
 Alternatively, select one of the Sync Out options by choosing the desired frequency (80MHz, 40MHz, 20MHz, 10MHz).
-When the export data mode is active, the size of the generated file will increase as the number of active channels increases.
+When the [export data mode](#export-data) is active, the size of the generated file will increase as the number of active channels increases.

 <p align="right">(<a href="#video">check the video</a>) (<a href="#readme-top">back to top</a>)</p>